6 Ways to Build Relationships with Independent Workers

 2. Set Mutual Expectations

 Working on a contract and SOW with the independent professional you are engaging naturally leads to a discussion of expectations.
-Talking about who is responsible for what helps to build trust in a new relationship.
+Discussing who is responsible for what helps to build trust in a new relationship.

 When managing a project, there will be many shared responsibilities.
 Does the independent need any background resource materials, or access to systems or data?
 If so, who should they reach out to?
 By being proactive and open about expectations that you each have, the project process will move much more smoothly.